History of Poland (1918–1939)

 The history of interwar Poland comprises the period from the revival of the independent Polish state in 1918, until the Invasion of Poland from the West by Nazi Germany in 1939 at the onset of World War II, followed by the Soviet Union from the East two weeks later.
-The two decades of Poland's sovereignty between the world wars are known as the Interbellum.
+The two decades of Poland's independence between the world wars are known as the Interbellum.

 Poland re-emerged in November 1918 after more than a century of partitions by Austria-Hungary, the German, and the Russian Empires.
 Its independence was confirmed by the victorious powers through the Treaty of Versailles of June 1919, and most of the territory won in a series of border wars fought from 1918 to 1921.
 Poland's frontiers were settled in 1922 and internationally recognized in 1923.

 The Polish political scene was democratic but chaotic until Józef Piłsudski (1867–1935) seized power in May 1926 and democracy ended.
 The policy of agrarianism led to the redistribution of lands to peasants and the country achieved significant economic growth between 1921 and 1939.
 A third of the population consisted of minorities—Ukrainians, Jews, Belarusians, Lithuanians and Germans.

 Formative years (1918-1921)

 The independence of Poland had been successfully promoted to the Allies in Paris by Roman Dmowski and Ignacy Paderewski.
 U.S. President Woodrow Wilson made the independence of Poland a war goal in his Fourteen Points, and this goal was endorsed by the Allies in spring 1918.
 As part of the Armistice terms imposed on Germany, all German forces had to stand down in Poland and other occupied areas.
 So as the war ended, the Germans sent Piłsudski, then under arrest, back to Warsaw.
 On November 11, 1918, he took control of the puppet government the Germans had set up.
 Ignacy Daszyński headed a short-lived Polish government in Lublin from November 6 but Piłsudski had overwhelming prestige at this point.
 Daszyński and the other Polish leaders acknowledged him as head of the army and in effect head of what became the Republic of Poland.
 Germany, now defeated, followed the terms of the Armistice and withdrew its forces.
 Jędrzej Moraczewski became the first prime minister (in November 1918) and Dmowski headed the largest party.
 From its inception, the Republic fought a series of wars to secure its boundaries.
 The nation was rural and poor; the richest areas were in the former German areas in the west.
 Industrialization came very slowly, and was promoted in the mid-1930s with the development of the Central Industrial District.